mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

 Q4.
 Perform a vector search based on the vectors obtained in the preceding questions.

 Q5.
-Refine your results using a reanking method.
+Refine your results using a reranking method.

 ## Importing the data